Dante-Navaza2005/Airbnb-Rio-de-Janeiro/Airbnb-Machine-Learning-Wiki/src/src/39-finalizing/README.md

 # Finalizing

-Lastly, we need to configure our project to run streamlit via a .exe file.
+Lastly, we need to configure our project to run streamlit via a .exe file and finalize the deployment fase.

 * First, inside the deploy folder, create a run.py file and copy this code for the .exe to run the aplication: